 Scammers are all over Facebook nowadays, selling TIN ID assistance services for a fee and claiming that their TIN cards are legit.
 They also approach people transacting in government offices for the sale of these cards.

-Although it’s tempting to avail of such a service to save yourself time and effort, never fall for this scam.
+Although it’s tempting to avail of such a service to save time and effort, never fall for this scam.
 The BIR has issued a public warning against fixers that sell fake TIN cards4, with a reminder that genuine cards are not for sale and are issued only by the BIR.

 2. An authorized representative can claim or receive your TIN card on your behalf